-Installing the Engine Cover
+Reinstalling the Engine Cover

-- 1. Lift the engine cover into the vehicle and slide it all the way forward.
+- Lift the engine cover into the front of the vehicle and slide it all the way forward.
 Make sure the rubber seal is over the latches. - 2.
-Install the two bolts at the engine cover. - 3.
+Tighten the two bolts located on the engine cover to reinstall the cover to the front of the dash. - 3.
 Put the heater duct over the engine cover studs.
 Push up on the duct gently until it snaps into place. - 4.
 Reconnect the electrical connectors. - 5.
-Reconnect the AM radio ground strap. - 6.
-Install the engine cover extension by gently squeezing the sides and sliding it into place.
+Reconnect the AM radio ground strap. - Reinstall the engine cover extension by gently squeezing the sides and sliding it into place.
 Make sure all of the fastener clips engage and the extension fits properly in place.
-Install and tighten the two screws. - 7.
-Install the two nuts to secure the extension in place.
+Reinstall and tighten the two screws. - 7.
+Reinstall the two nuts to secure the extension in place.